Space Hulk (1993 video game): Plot

 Space Hulk's campaign is mostly exposited through pre-mission briefings.
-The prologue in the game manual states the Dark Angels, a force of Space Marines, had repelled a Genestealer incursion in the Tolevi system many centuries before current events in the game.
+The prologue in the manual says the Dark Angels, a force of Space Marines, had repelled a Genestealer incursion in the Tolevi system many centuries before current events in the game.
 A Dark Angel hero was leading his men aboard the invading space hulk, Sin of Damnation, when it vanished into the warp.
 The first mission in the campaign sends the player's squad to investigate the Tolevi system for a distress call of Dark Angels' origin.
 A nest of Genestealers is uncovered on the planet Ma'Caellia, and the player's forces are ordered to destroy the aliens' Hive Mind.
 However, there are too many Genestealers, and the Marines are forced to withdraw.
 Without any other options, the Marines destroy the infestation and all other life forms on the planet through exterminatus with virus bombs—biological weapons of mass destruction.
 As they are doing so, the Sin of Damnation re-enters the system, and the player receives orders to invade the hulk.
 Aboard the vessel, the player's squads destroy the Genestealers' gene banks and their Patriarch.
 The end of the campaign tasks the player to control a lone Marine as he goes deep into the hulk to find the source of the distress call.